The technology behind Tesla’s new integrated structural car batteries is being used to power Bird’s newest e-scooters. Learn more.

 Notice of Requests

-It is Bird’s policy to notify Riders and Chargers when we receive legal process requesting information concerning them, except when (a) prohibited by law or (b) Bird, in its sole discretion, believes that providing such notice could create a risk of physical injury or death.
+It is Bird’s policy to notify Riders or business partners when we receive legal process requesting information concerning them, except when (a) prohibited by law or (b) Bird, in its sole discretion, believes that providing such notice could create a risk of physical injury or death.